bitwarden/sm-kubernetes/README.md

 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

-This project uses the Secrets Manager golang SDK.
-This SDK requires some binaries exist inside the project.
-Run `make setup` to download the appropriate binaries into the project.
+Run `make setup` to generate an example `.env` file.
 If you are using the Dev Container, this step has already been completed for you.

 ### Pre-requisites